What Is a Food Processor?

 - Would you use a food processor at least once a month?

 - Do you have enough storage room in your kitchen/on your counter?
-(You’ll need 1 to 1 ½ cubic feet of space)
+(You’ll need 1 to 1 ½ cubic feet of space.)

-Can’t I Just Use My Blender, Instead?
+Can’t I Use My Blender Instead?

 The short answer is “no.”